jacobdgm/jacobdgm/README.md

 ## jacobdgm

 Hi, I'm Jacob deGroot-Maggetti!
-I think of myself as a learner, a musician, and a programmer.
+I think of myself as a programmer, a learner and a musician.

 ### I'm a learner